 - 1. All student vehicles must be parked in the east parking lot located by the football field. - 2.
-No student vehicle will be allowed to park in the spaces against the football field fence. - 3.
-All parking must be head-on and within the lines of demarcation. - 4.
-Parking on the service roads is not permitted since these are fire lanes and are used for school bus loading and unloading. - 5.
+All parking must be head-on and within the lines of demarcation. - 3.
+Parking on the service roads is not permitted since these are fire lanes and are used for school bus loading and unloading. - 4.
 All persons parking their vehicles on school property do so at their own risk.
-Students are advised to lock all doors. - 6.
-Parking tag permits must be displayed from the windshield rearview mirror.
+Students are advised to lock all doors. - 5.
+Parking tags must be displayed on the rear driver side window.